2dareis2do/newspaper3k-php-wrapper/README.md

 Now updated to add support for changing the current working directory, enabling you to customise your curation script per job.

+## Update
+2.1.0 introduces an additional parameter for a client to pass command parameter.
+This is useful where multiple versions of python (with respective dependencies) may be available on a single server.
+If no value is passed, it will default to the use the default python string.

 ## Customising ArticleScraping.py

-Here is an custom example of ArticleScraping.py that utilises a Playwright
+This script is designed to use a modified version of the ArticleScraping script. e.g. Here is an custom example of ArticleScraping.py that utilises a Playwright wrapper.
+This can be utilised by passing the cwd parameter:
-wrapper:

 ```
 #!/usr/bin/python